skybet/skybet.github.io/_posts/2016-03-01-delivery-pipelines-kitchen-chef-docker.md

 ```lint.rb``` Installs the ```eslint``` utility and runs it, outputting the result to the shared volume

 ```
+#run eslint inside the container, output the results to the shared volume mount
 execute "Install eslint" do
   command "/opt/node/bin/npm i -g eslint" creates "/opt/node/bin/eslint"